The conference dedicated to API Platform and its ecosystem

 As stated in the general design considerations, in most cases the DTO pattern should be implemented using an API Resource class representing the public data model exposed through the API and a custom State Provider.
-In such cases, the class marked with #[ApiResource]
+In such cases, the class marked with #[ApiResource] will act as a DTO.

-However, it's sometimes useful to use a specific class to represent the input or output data structure related to an operation.
-These techniques are very useful to document your API properly (using Hydra or OpenAPI) and will often be used on POST
+However, it’s sometimes useful to use a specific class to represent the input or output data structure related to an operation.
+These techniques are useful to document your API properly (using Hydra or OpenAPI) and will often be used on POST operations.

 Using an input, the request body will be denormalized to the input instead of your resource class.